It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 Now they're filled with them.

-And it's become the standard ordinary everyday curriculum.
+And it's become the standard, ordinary, everyday curriculum.

-And so the focus is changed here.
+And so the focus has changed here.

 Others think, no, no, no, Rush, you're wrong.